KOTORCommunityPatches/K1_Community_Patch/README.md

 ### Gimmick5000:
 * One of Canderous' lines when recounting his backstory had no visible subtitles (Reported by DarthParametric) [ISSUE #148](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/148)
-* One of Jolee's lines in the post-crash conversation on Lehon had no visible subtitles (Reported by DarthParametric) [ISSUE #148](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/148)
+* One of Jolee's lines in the post-crash conversation on the Unknown World had no visible subtitles (Reported by DarthParametric) [ISSUE #148](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/148)

 ### jc2:
 * The door on the Star Forge that closes the PC in with the droids was bashable: [Star Forge Door Fix 1.50](https://deadlystream.com/files/file/1195-star-forge-door-fix/)